Reconstruction of the non-linear wave at a buoy from shoreline data and applications to the tsunami inverse problem for piece-wise sloping bathymetry: Inverse Problem for NSWE on the Finite Interval

 Here \eqref{eq:SWE} is given in dimensionless units: \(\eta(x, t)\) is the water displacement and \(u(x, t)\) is the velocity averaged over the vertical cross-section.
 The substitution

 where $H_0 $ is a typical (characteristic) height, \(\alpha\) is the slope of the bay, and \(g\) is acceleration due to gravity, brings system \eqref{eq:SWE} to dimensional (with tildes) units.

 This model is widely used to study tsunami propagation and inundation.
-There are multiple approaches to this problem.
-Some of them are analytical, like those of \cite{Carrier58,Kanoglu06,Shimozono}, others use finite differences or finite elements to solve \eqref{eq:SWE} numerically, like the works of \cite{KOUNADIS2020112315,XING2017361}.
+There are multiple approaches to this problem: analytical, like those of \cite{Carrier58,Kanoglu06,Shimozono,Rybkin14}; numerical that use finite differences, elements, or volumes, like the works of \cite{KOUNADIS2020112315,XING2017361,Volna,MovingGrids}; or analytical-numerical \cite{NumAnExp,Bueler22}.
 More recent works use physics-informed neural networks for tsunami inundation modelling, as done in \cite{BRECHT2025114066}.

 The works cited above are concerned with what we call the forward problem of tsunami modelling: from known initial or boundary conditions, one wants to find the run-up of the wave, or the motion of the free dry/wet boundary.
 In this subsection, we present a complete analytical solution to the following inverse problem: suppose that at zero time there is no water disturbance on the interval \([0,L]\); the goal is to recover the boundary conditions at \(x = L\) from observations at the shore.
 This part of our work is an extension of our previous results \cite{Rybkin23,Rybkin24,Rybkin25}, where we recovered the initial conditions from the shoreline oscillations in the case of infinite bathymetry in the \(x\) direction.
 System \eqref{eq:SWE} does not contain a dispersive term.
 In practice, dispersion can only be ignored when the wave is close to the shoreline, so our contribution here allows us to solve a more realistic problem.